-If the fans decide that the writing team will never resolve its plots, then they will probably stop following the work.
+If the fans conclude that the writing team will never resolve its plots, then they will probably stop following the work.

 That said, most audiences are savvy enough to recognize a framing device when they see one.
 Plots resting on a single Driving Question (Where is the Sunflower Samurai?
-Who the hell is Mrs. Mosby?) are allowed some leeway; otherwise, the production team would be out of work and the story would end.
-The Chris Carter Effect happens when a work is wholly focused on twists, not building up to a satisfactory resolution — or if the plotting becomes so bloated that there can no longer be a satisfactory resolution (see Ending Aversion).
-Another contributing effect could be the unsatisfactory resolution of long running side-plots.
-At this point, even the most ardent fans will start to feel jerked around, or at the very least channel flip to a wrestling match.
+Who is Mrs. Mosby?) are allowed some leeway; otherwise, the production team would be out of work and the story would end.
+The Chris Carter Effect happens when a work is wholly focused on twists or not building up to a satisfactory resolution, or the plot gets so bloated that there no longer can be a satisfactory resolution.
+Another contributing effect could be the unsatisfactory resolution of long-running side-plots.
+At this point, even the most ardent fans will start to feel jerked around, or perhaps even channel flip to something else.

 Sometimes, the lack of a resolution is not the writers' fault: the network might have pulled the plug early or compromised the original vision by having it focus on more merchandisable elements or to keep adding to or expanding on the author's intended story.

 See also Kudzu Plot and Commitment Anxiety.
 Specifically, the combination of a Kudzu Plot with Webcomic Time can have a similar effect on the audience, even when a finale is in the works, if the piece stretches out long enough that the fans lose track of the original premise of the series.
 Arc Fatigue is this trope on a smaller scale, in which just a single story arc goes on for too long without any resolution rather than the entire series.
 Can be connected to Franchise Original Sin in that the Myth Arc is successful at first before devolving over time into less-successful territory.